pierreozoux/indiehosters/doc/deploying-a-server.md

   * Now run `deploy/add-site.sh k3 example.com ../hoster-data/TLS/example.com.pem nginx https://github.com/someone/example.com.git root`.
     It will make sure the server is in the correct state, and git pull and scp the user data and the approved cert into place, start a container running the image requested, update haproxy config, and restart the haproxy container.
-  * set up a git repo for the new site on the backup server (see http://www.git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server again), and for instance if you called the backup repo example.com.git and your backup server is in /etc/hosts on k3 as 'bu25', ssh into k3 and run:

-    sh scripts/backup-init.sh example.com git@bu25:/opt/git/example.com.git

   * Test the site using your /etc/hosts.
 You should see the data from the git repo on both http and https.
   * Switch DNS and monitoring.